aimms/how-to/Articles/332/332-Explicit-Dantzig-Fulkerson-Johnson formulation.rst

 AIMMS
 -----
 In the CVRP library this formulation is implemented in the section: ``Explicit Dantzig Fulkerson Johnson Section``.
-In order to create constraints about subsets, the subsets must first be generated.
+In order to create constraints about subsets, the subsets should be generated first.
 This happens in the procedure ``Create_Subsets``.
 The body of this procedure is as follows:

 .. code-block:: aimms
 	:linenos:

-	empty s_CostumerSubset, s_SubsetNumber, bp_Subsets;
+	empty s_CostumerSubset, s_SubsetNumber, p01_Subsets;

 	repeat